-If you are comfortable driving a scooter we would definitely recommend to rent one.
-But be aware because we heard stories of other travellers being scammed in Lombok with their rental scooter.
-They either got (almost) scammed for damage they didn’t make, or their motorbike got “stolen” (but not really stolen), and they needed to pay a huge amount of money to the owner.
-Read more about typical Lombok scams and how to avoid it at the end of this blog post, just to warn you about these louche scenes… Another option is to book a tour to see all the highlights of the island in one or a few days.
+If you are comfortable driving a scooter we would definitely recommend renting one.
+But be aware because we heard stories of other travelers being scammed in Lombok with their rental scooters.
+They either got (almost) scammed for the damage they didn’t make, or their motorbike got “stolen” (but not really stolen), and they needed to pay a huge amount of money to the owner.
+Read more about typical Lombok scams and how to avoid them at the end of this blog post, just to warn you about these louche scenes… Another option is to book a tour to see all the highlights of the island in one or a few days.

 Where to stay in Lombok

 This definitely depends on which part of the island you want to explore.
 But the ‘main’ tourist areas are Kuta Lombok and Senggigi.
-Both have stunning beaches, but Kuta Lombok is especially popular among surfers with the incredible waves on the South coast of the island.
+Both have stunning beaches, but Kuta Lombok is especially popular among surfers of the incredible waves on the South Coast of the island.
 Senggigi is the place to go for the more luxury beach resorts and family vacations.

 How many days to spend in Lombok

 We stayed for two weeks and had plenty of time to do the things we wanted to do.
-So if you’re short in time, but you want to see all the beauty that Lombok has to offer, I would advice to plan 5 – 8 days to explore the island.
+So if you’re short in time, but you want to see all the beauty that Lombok has to offer, I would advise planning 5 – 8 days to explore the island.

 Best things to do in Lombok